tupicode/SoapKit-Doc/docs/core-systems/variables.md

 sidebar_position: 1
 ---

-# SoapKit Variables System
+# Variables System

-The **Variables System** is SoapKit's second core pillar, providing intelligent, constraint-aware ScriptableObject variables that replace traditional public fields and properties with a more robust, debuggable, and flexible approach.
+The **Variables System** is ScriptableObject Kit's second core pillar, providing intelligent, constraint-aware ScriptableObject variables that replace traditional public fields and properties with a more robust, debuggable, and flexible approach.

 ## Overview

-SoapKit Variables are ScriptableObject-based data containers that provide:
+Variables are ScriptableObject-based data containers that provide:

 - 🔒 **Type Safety** - Full compile-time checking and IntelliSense support
 - 🎯 **Smart Operations** - Built-in mathematical and manipulation methods for each type